 Norway annual producer inflation increased to a four-month high of 73.6 in July 2022 from June’s of 68.8 in the prior month.
 Prices accelerated for both extraction and related services (132.9 percent vs 116.5 percent in June) and energy goods (138.3 percent vs 127.2 percent).
 Meanwhile, prices continued to rise for both electricity, gas, and steam (69.4 percent vs 100.1 percent) and manufacturing (31.5 percent vs 33.7 percent).
 On a monthly basis, producer prices climbed by 7.5 percent, the most in four months, accelerating from a 7.2 percent growth in June. source: Statistics Norway

 Producer Prices Change in Norway averaged 7.93 percent from 2000 until 2022, reaching an all time high of 79.40 percent in March of 2022 and a record low of -18.70 percent in November of 2001.
 This page provides - Norway Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 Producer Prices Change in Norway is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Norway to stand at 3.60 in 12 months time.
-In the long-term, the Norway Producer Prices Change is projected to trend around 3.20 percent in 2020, according to our econometric models.
+In the long-term, the Norway Producer Prices Change is projected to trend around 5.10 percent in 2023 and 2.20 percent in 2024, according to our econometric models.